kenhkan/morrison/README.md

 Each component requires a manifest file so that Morrison knows how to deal with it.
 In fact, only the manifest file is needed to source, build, and deploy a component.
-This section is split into several sections for ease of consumption but they all fall in one manifest file in practice.
+This section is split into several sub-sections for ease of consumption but they all fall in one manifest file in practice.

 The manifest files are written in [YAML](http://yaml.org/) for its maturity, human-friendliness, and support for comments.